 The water comes from the surrounding Ochil Hills, drawn from the Danny Burn.
 Formed over 400 million years ago with layers of basalt and red sandstone, these hills are well known for the gold that was once mined from them.
 The clear water that runs through them, will have taken 15 years to reach the Danny Burn.
-In 1979, Highland Spring began to bottle this same water.

 Today Tullibardine reigns supreme as a fine malt whisky of majestic qualities.
 Distilled from the purest highland spring water Tullibardine’s qualities make it an ideal introductory malt scotch whisky and is described as ’eminently quaffable’.

 TULLIBARDINE STANDS PROUDLY IN THE VILLAGE OF BLACKFORD – THE GATEWAY TO THE HIGHLANDS.
 FOR DECADES THIS INDEPENDENT, FAMILY OWNED DISTILLERY HAS BEEN PRODUCING HANDCRAFTED SINGLE MALT SCOTCH WHISKY.

 (No peat – bourbon barrel)